kiranvelicheti/learning-docs/DatabaseInfo.md

 If data needs to be querried more frequently.

 # When to choose NOSQL:
-When large amounts of unstructred data needs to be stored When you do not limit the  number of data types to be stored To speed up the development
+When large amounts of unstructred data needs to be stored.
+When you do not limit the  number of data types to be stored.
+To speed up the development.
-Make use of horizontal scalling and cloud storage
+Make use of horizontal scalling and cloud storage.